PetervanLunteren/EcoAssist/README.md

 ```

-## Code contributors
+## Contributors
+This is an open-source project, so please feel free to fork this repo and submit fixes, improvements or add new features.
+For more information, see the [contribution guidelines](https://github.com/PetervanLunteren/EcoAssist/blob/main/CONTRIBUTING.md).

 <a href="https://github.com/petervanlunteren/EcoAssist/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=petervanlunteren/EcoAssist" />
 </a>

 ###
-Please feel free to fork this repo and submit fixes, improvements or add new features.
+Thank you for your contributions!

 ## Similar software
 As far as I know, there are three other software packages capable of deploying the `MegaDetector` model.
 These packages are all set up slightly different and have different features.
 If you, for whatever reason, wish to learn more about these packages, see the links below.